MarsUniversity/ece387-robotics/docs/install_software/readme.md

 1. Download OpenCV 3.2 from [Sourceforge](https://sourceforge.net/projects/opencvlibrary/).
 Your browser
    should put it in your `Downloads` folder.
 If it goes else where, then adjust the instructions below.
+    1. Alternatively you can get it from the `software` folder, grab `cv2.pyd`
 1. Grab the opencv library (`cv2.pyd`) and put it into your python library
     1. from: `C:\Users\<your username>\Downloads\opencv\build\python\2.7\x64\cv2.pyd`
     1. to: `C:\Python27\Lib\site-packages`